amit-portfolio/8-week-sql-challenge/README.md

 ## About the Project

-The 8 Week SQL Challenge by Danny Ma offers a series of real-world case studies designed to sharpen SQL skills in business analytics and data exploration.
+The 8-Week SQL Challenge by Danny Ma offers a series of real-world case studies designed to sharpen SQL skills in business analytics and data exploration.
 Each case study simulates a different industry scenario, providing opportunities to work with structured datasets and solve practical data problems.

 This repository contains solutions for Case Studies 2 through 8, completed using SQL.
 Each case study includes clean code with explanations and answers to the original challenge questions.